On this page

 Web Experiment event tracking

-Web Experiment uses impression events for analysis and billing purposes.
-Impression events are tracked by the Web Experiment script through the integration.
-Tracking impression events is required for experiment analysis.
+Web Experiment uses impression events for analysis and billing.
+The Web Experiment script tracks impression events through the integration.
+Experiment analysis requires impression event tracking.

-The impression event is the same as the Feature Experiment exposure event, but has a different event type, [Experiment] Impression.
-Impression events contain the flag key and the variant of the flag or experiment that the user has been exposed to in the event properties.
+The impression event is the same as the Feature Experiment exposure event, but has a different event type: [Experiment] Impression.
+Event properties contain the flag key and the variant of the flag or experiment that the user encountered.

 Impression transformation

-Impression events are sent in one form and transformed into Amplitude-standard impressions upon ingestion.
-The event type and event properties are modified for consistency with other Amplitude properties.
-Experiment user properties are set or unset for accurate experiment analysis.
-If you're tracking impressions through a 3rd party customer data platform (CDP), the event is recorded in the CDP in its pre-transformation state.
+Web Experiment sends impression events in one form, and Amplitude transforms them into Amplitude-standard impressions upon ingestion.
+Amplitude modifies the event type and event properties for consistency with other Amplitude properties.
+Amplitude sets or unsets experiment user properties for accurate experiment analysis.
+If you're tracking impressions through a 3rd party customer data platform (CDP), the CDP records the event in its pre-transformation state.

-Amplitude tracks the impression event per experiment, when Web Experiment applies a variant action to a page.
+Amplitude tracks one impression event per experiment when Web Experiment applies a variant action to a page.
 To estimate the number of impressions per month, consider:

-- M = Your volume of monthly tracked users (MTU)
+1. M = Your volume of monthly tracked users (MTU).

 Impressions Estimate = M * E * P